 The form and amount of compensation paid to our non-executive directors for serving on our Board of Directors and its committees is designed to be competitive with industry practices and the obligations imposed by such service.

-To align the long-term interests of our directors with those of our stockholders, a portion of director compensation is provided in equity-based compensation.
+To align the long-term interests of our directors with those of our stockholders, a substantial portion of director compensation is provided in equity-based compensation.
 The value of total annualized compensation of our non-executive directors is targeted to be at approximately the median of our peer group of companies, which is described below under the "Compensation Discussion and Analysis" section in this Proxy Statement.
-The Compensation Committee reviewed the overall competitiveness of the compensation for our independent Board of Directors in 2018 based on the approved peer companies.
-Radford, a part of Aon plc, a national executive compensation consulting firm, completed an independent assessment to inform the Board's decision to make no changes to the compensation for 2018.
+The Compensation Committee reviewed the overall competitiveness of the compensation for our Board of Directors in 2019 taking into account the director compensation paid by the peer companies and determined not to make any changes to the director compensation program.
+Radford, which is part of the Rewards Solutions practice at Aon plc, a national executive compensation consulting firm, completed an independent assessment to inform the Board's decision to make no changes to the director compensation program for 2019.
+Other than the compensation disclosed below, no director received compensation or other payment for their candidacy or service on our Board.

-2018 Director Compensation Table.
-The following table presents the compensation earned or paid to our non-executive directors for fiscal year 2018, as further described below in the table.
-Compensation paid to Dr. Slessor for fiscal year 2018 is described under the "Compensation Discussion and Analysis" and "Executive Compensation and Related Information" sections below in this Proxy Statement.
+2019 Director Compensation.
+The following table presents the compensation earned or paid to our non-executive directors for fiscal year 2019, as further described below in the table.
+Compensation paid to Dr. Slessor, our Chief Executive Officer, for fiscal year 2019 is described under the "Compensation Discussion and Analysis" and "Executive Compensation and Related Information" sections below in this Proxy Statement.

-Option Stock

-Fees Earned or Awards Awards Total

-Name Paid in Cash (\$) (\$)(2)(3) (\$)(1)(2)(3) (\$)
+Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) (1)(2)(3) Total (\$)

-Richard DeLateur 70,397 117,000 187,397
+Richard DeLateur (4) 56,788 141,480 198,268

-Raymond A. Link 59,967 - 117,000 176,967
+Raymond A. Link 66,000 141,480 207,480

-Lothar Maier 61,120 - 117,000 178,120
+Lothar Maier 58,375 141,480 199,855

+Rebeca Obregon-Jimenez (5) 115,406 115,406

+Sheri Rhodes (6) 93,381 93,381

-Edward Rogas, Jr. 60,000 - 117,000 177,000
+Edward Rogas, Jr. 60,000 141,480 201,480

-Thomas St. Dennis 70,000 - 117,000 187,000
+Thomas St. Dennis 70,000 141,480 211,480

-Kelley Steven-Waiss 57,500 - 117,000 174,500
+Kelley Steven-Waiss 57,500 141,480 198,980

-Michael W. Zellner 72,000 - 117,000 189,000
+Michael W. Zellner (7) 72,000 141,480 213,480

-- (1) The stock awards are restricted stock units that we awarded to our non-executive directors under our Equity Incentive Plan as described under "Equity Compensation Plans" below.
-The vested portion of any award of restricted stock units will settle in shares of our common stock on the earlier of: (i) the date on which the award is fully vested, or (ii) the date that the director's engagement with our company terminates (or, if the applicable date is not a market trading day during an open trading window under our company's Statement of Policy regarding Insider Trading, thereafter on the first market trading day during an open trading window under our company's policy, but no later than March 15th of the year following the scheduled settlement date or otherwise as determined under Section 409A of the Internal Revenue Code of 1986, as amended). - (2) The amounts shown reflect the aggregate grant date fair value of all awards granted in fiscal year 2018 for financial statement reporting purposes in accordance with Financial Accounting Standards Board Topic No. ASC 718, Compensation - Stock Compensation.
-Assumptions used in the calculation of these amounts are described in Note 13 - Stock-Based Compensation to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 29, 2018.
+(1) The stock awards are restricted stock units that we awarded to our non-executive directors under our 2012 Equity Incentive Plan.
+The restricted stock units vest monthly over a one-year period and the vested portion settles in shares only at the earlier of the one year anniversary of the date of grant or upon the departure of the director from the Board.

+(2) The amounts shown reflect the aggregate grant date fair value of all awards granted in fiscal year 2019 for financial statement reporting purposes in accordance with Financial Accounting Standards Board Topic No. ASC 718, Compensation - Stock Compensation.
+Assumptions used in the calculation of these amounts are described in Note 12, Stock-Based Compensation, to our company's consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 28, 2019.

-(3) A summary of options and restricted stock units outstanding as of December 29, 2018 for each of our non-executive directors is as follows:
+(3) A summary of options and restricted stock units outstanding as of December 28, 2019 for each of our non-employee directors is as follows:

-(4) Name Stock Options Outstanding (#) Restricted Stock Units Outstanding (#)
+Name Stock Options Outstanding (#) Restricted Stock Units Outstanding (#)

-Richard DeLateur 9,000
+Richard DeLateur 6,000

--

-Raymond A. Link - 20,000
+Raymond A. Link 9,000

 Lothar Maier 9,000

+Rebeca Obregon-Jimenez 5,992

+Sheri Rhodes 4,019

-Edward Rogas, Jr. - 9,000
+Edward Rogas, Jr. 9,000

-Thomas St. Dennis (1) 9,000
+Thomas St. Dennis 9,000

 Kelley Steven-Waiss 6,000 9,000

-Michael W. Zellner - 9,000
+Michael W. Zellner 9,000